 All countries should follow the example of those that have laws regulating buyer power and other abusive relations between suppliers and retailers.
-These laws include: the banning of selling below the cost price; laws against predatory pricing and price discrimination; laws on just and fair contracts; and laws regulating dependency in trade relations.
+These laws include:

+- 7.3 the banning of selling below the cost price; - 7.4 laws against predatory pricing and price discrimination; - 7.5 laws on just and fair contracts; and - 7.6 laws regulating dependency in trade relations.

 In addition, the above recommendations related to competition policy and buyer power should avoid supermarkets and others in the chain from using buyer power to keep prices down unfairly for FFV producers.

 On an international level, the World Trade Organisation (WTO) and other trade agreements need to immediately prohibit dumping and all export and domestic support subsidies by developed countries, which distort trade.
-In addition developing countries should be allowed to protect their country against subsidised imports.
-This means the developing countries' demands in the WTO's Doha round of negotiations on agriculture, in which they called for special products and a simple safeguard mechanism, have to be fully accommodated.
+In addition developing countries should be allowed to protect their country against subsidised imports or imports that threathen food sovereignty This means the developing countries' demands in the WTO's Doha round of negotiations on agriculture, in which they called for special products and a simple safeguard mechanism, have to be fully accommodated.
 Such concessions should not be exchanged for other concessions by developing countries in the agricultural or other sector negotiations such as GATS.